ten-protocol/foundation/governance-guidelines.md

 * Democracy and transparency – Key decisions and rationale are made by and shared openly with Participants.
 * Stability (with a long-term view) with flexibility – The terms of representatives will last three years with a staggered handoff, and the governance model will be flexible to adapt where required.
 * Efficiency – Staying a lean organisation, sufficient to commission and monitor an external providers to run any services, physical infrastructure, or operational processes that may be needed to achieve the vision of Obscuro.
 * Cost effectiveness - The Foundation willl strive to run its own operations as efficiently as possible, and ensure that the cost of running infrastructure bourne by node operators and end users is as low as possible.
 The Foundation shall not be a profit-making entity.
-[GT] what should happen if the Foundation accumulates value, e.g. tokens they hold go up in value.
-In that case the Foundation remains non profit-making because they do not convert the tokens to fiat?
+The Foundation may be allocated tokens, and hold them on behalf of the community.
+These tokens may be sold in order to fund further development of the protocol, but only in order to recompense Operator(s) and Protocol Developer(s), and as such will remain not-for-profit.
-* Independence – Obscuro Network Foundation makes its own decisions (within the law), and is not following another entity’s rules.

-More specifically, the Foundation shall focus on the following commitments over the long-term:
+* Independence – Obscuro Network Foundation makes its own decisions (within the law), and is not following another entity’s rules.ly, the Foundation shall focus on the following commitments over the long-term:

 * Maintain the long-term standards, services and open governance model of the Protocol and Network.
 * Hold any Trust Roots required for the Network.